-There are more than 115 different clubs and organizations on campus.
+There are more than 125 different clubs and organizations on campus.
 Active involvement in such groups helps a student develop new leadership skills, support their career development goals, and meet new friends.
 Students can select from clubs related to their majors or take the opportunity to join something related to a special interest or hobby.
 All groups are student-developed and student-run.
 Each year the Office of Student Engagement hosts an Involvement Fair at the beginning of the fall and spring semesters to assist students in getting connected to one of the many clubs or organizations.
-Students should read the bulletin boards, social media sites, e-mail, electronic boards, the student newspaper (The Outlook) and the Calendar of Events to learn more about club activities throughout the year.
+Students should check the Experience Monmouth app, the bulletin boards, social media sites, e-mail, electronic boards, and the student newspaper (The Outlook) to learn more about club activities throughout the year.

 An integral part of Monmouth’s overall campus life program, the Student Center serves as a gathering area for all segments of the University community.
 It is an area where students meet informally and formally to share common interests and develop friendships.
-The Student Center includes dining facilities, lounges, the Santander Bank office and ATM, computer labs, and meeting rooms, and is the site of many campus and community events.
+The Student Center includes dining facilities, lounges, ATM, computer labs, and meeting rooms, and is the site of many campus and community events.
 The facility also houses the Student Government Association, the Student Activities Board, and many student organization offices.

-The Student Center is the site of many student services offices including, but not limited to, the Division of Student Life, the Center for Student Success, the Office of Career Services, Student Activities/Operations, Judicial Affairs, Central Scheduling, the Office of Off-Campus and Commuter Services, Conference Services and Special Events, Academic Foundations Office, Office for Disability Services, Office of Veteran Services, Office of Counseling and Psychological Services, Global Education, Office of Fraternity and Sorority Life, and the Intercultural Center.
+The Student Center is the site of many student services offices including, but not limited to, the Division of Student Life, the Center for Student Success, First Year Advising, Student Activities/Student Center Operations, Judicial Affairs, Central Scheduling, the Office of Off-Campus and Commuter Services, Conference Services and Special Events, Office for Disability Services, Student Support and Veteran Services, Office of Counseling and Psychological Services, and the Office of Fraternity and Sorority Life.